IIIF/cookbook-recipes/index.md

 ## Technical

-* extensions (18)
-* services (9,10)
-* Mixed version scenarios (Prezi 3+Image 2)
 * [Making IIIF Presentation API v2 and v3 manifests available at the same URL][0057]

 ## Real-world complex objects (ideally taken from actual collections)

-* An Image gallery
-* museum object (fwd ref to renderings)
-* A complex printed work with foldouts and choice
-* A music album's audio resources
-* ...and its image resoures
-* ...combined to demonstrate _together_
 * [Multiple Choice of Audio Formats in a Single View (Canvas)][0434]
 * [Table of Contents for Multiple A/V files on a Single Canvas][0064]
 * [Table of Contents for Multiple A/V files on Multiple Canvases][0065]
-* Adaptive bit rate AV examples
-* A field recording
 * [Basic Newspaper][0068]
-* Example with extensions and services
-* A manuscript with multiple orderings
-* a Sammelband
-* Archival collection (hierarchy, paging)
-* Thumbnail range for video navigation
 * [Using Caption and Subtitle Files in Multiple Languages with Video Content][0074]
-* Mixed Image Service references (a mashup, with img2 and img3 services)
-* Glenn Gould - score and performance scenarios (transcribing)
-* A Map
 * [Locating an Item in Place and Time][0318]

-## Access Control
-_this might be in a separate auth cookbook_

-* probe service for simple resource
-* auth for adaptive bit rate media (MPEG-DASH)
-* Anyone can deep zoom, auth reqd for hi-res download

 {% include acronyms.md %}
 {% include links.md %}